Charles II, Elector Palatine: Rule

 His short reign was not glamorous.
 He appointed his incompetent former tutor Paul Hachenberg as chief minister, leaving his half-siblings, the "Raugraves", out of favour.
 He brought back his mother from Kassel and paid her immense debts.
 Charles was of a weak and timid nature, marked by familial childhood experiences.
 He showed a superficial enthusiasm for military life.
 Charles was a strict Calvinist.
-In 1671, his aunt, Electress Sophia of Hanover, arranged his marriage to Princess Wilhelmine Ernestine of Denmark, daughter of King Frederick III of Denmark.
-Their marriage was childless.
+The court preacher Johann Ludwig Langhanns became senior minister after Hachenberg's death.

+Increasing financial difficulties in the state budget, caused by oversized households, passion for hunting and theater as well as military spending, could no longer be regulated by tax increases.
+In 1682, Charles pledged Germersheim to France for twenty years.
+He liked to stage expensive theatrical re-enactments of battles with sieges, ships, etc. and within a few years wasted the national treasury that his father had saved over many years.

-Upon his death, the Electoral Palatinate passed to the Catholic Neuburg branch of the family.
+Charles was the last Elector of the Palatinate from the Protestant Reformed House of Palatinate-Simmern; upon his death, the Electoral Palatinate passed to the Catholic Palatinate-Neuburg branch of the family.
 The rival claims to the Palatinate of his sister, Elizabeth Charlotte, Duchess of Orleans, Louis XIV of France's sister-in-law, was the pretext for the French invasion of the Palatinate in 1688, which began the Nine Years War.